StarOne01/PhraseNuX/README.md

 - Compile the **install_dependencies.cpp** file by typing in your terminal

-     **`g++ install_dependencies.cpp ../AES/aes.c ../AES/sha256.c ../AES/password.c -I. -o install`**
+     **`g++ install_dependencies.cpp -liconv ../AES/aes.c ../AES/sha256.c ../AES/password.c -I. -o install && ./install`**

-**Note: Please make sure you have a stable internet connection before the next step it will take around 2 seconds and takes about 2 - 100 MB of Data and space**
+**Note: Please make sure you have a stable internet connection before the next step it will take around 2 seconds and takes about 1 - 3 MB of Data and space**

 - Run the compiled binary file